 Hungary has a very old wine culture, because wines from Sopron and Eger were already known in the 13th century.
-The Greeks led the viticulture in Hungary from the southeast the Danube and its tributary Tisza up and the Romans from the west across the Pannonian plain to Lake Balaton.
-In spite of Huns, Vandals, Goths, Tatars and Ottomans over many centuries, wine was always grown in this area.
+The Greeks led the viticulture in Hungary from the southeast the Danube and its tributary Tisza upwards and the Romans from the west across the Pannonian plain to Lake Balaton.
+In spite of Huns, Vandals, Goths, Tatars and Ottomans over many centuries, wine has always been grown in this area.
 Even the Ottomans, who occupied most of the country for about 160 years, repressed despite alcohol ban Viticulture did not like the taxes, but the development was hampered during this time.
 According to a rather legendary tradition, Kaiser Charlemagne (742–814) were so enthusiastic about the “Avar wine” that he had some vines brought to Germany.

 By the Hungarian king Matthias Corvinus (1440-1490), who in his last five years of life in Wien (Austria) resided, is the statement handed down, "that the whole people should have wine and the wine growers are to be respected highly".
 In the Middle Ages, as in almost all other countries, the Catholic Church played a major role in the spread of viticulture and wine culture in Hungary.
 Decisively associated with the wine history of Hungary is the famous Tokaj, After Phylloxera disaster and the two world wars, people relocated to the production of mass wines, Since the political upheavals of the year 1989 and a reestablishment of the viticulture federation it went however with the viticulture up again steeply upwards.